scala/scala-lang/_posts/2017-10-09-scalamacros.md

 implementation, that he created during work-hours, under a BSD 3 license.
 This repository has a working prototype that we can base our future work on.

-One paint point in macros v1 that macros v3 does not address is the separate compilation restriction.
+One pain point in macros v1 that macros v3 does not address is the separate compilation restriction.
 Macro definitions must still be compiled in a separate project from where they are used.